Posts

 Raven Chronicles Review

-When I was given a copy of Tele Aadsen’s What Water Holds (Empty Bowl Press, 2023), I knew I would want to review it.
+When I was given a copy of Tele Aadsen’s What Water Holds (Empty Bowl Press, 2023), I knew I wanted to review it.
 I’m so so grateful to Phoebe Bosché at Raven Chronicles for making room in their on-line forum for it.
 To read the review, click on this link: https://www.ravenchronicles.org/book-reviews/bethany-reid-what-water-holds.

 You can learn more about the author at https://www.teleaadsen.com/.